Drama Boarding School

 Drama builds confidence

-Acting, singing and dancing are all brilliant ways for pupils to express themselves and build their confidence - getting on stage in front of a crowd takes courage.
+Whether at nursery or boarding school, we believe that acting, singing and dancing are all brilliant ways for pupils to express themselves and build their confidence - getting on stage in front of a crowd takes courage.
 The confidence developed through drama is not only useful for pupils looking to pursue the arts but in all avenues of a pupil’s life - from school to their career and personal life.

 We take pride in the nurturing environment we offer, allowing pupils to really explore and use their imagination.
 This enables them to build their confidence, self-esteem and feel supported by their teachers and peers.